In this tutorial, you learn how to tune an experiment. We tune the experiment which the tensorflow_mnist.py example script creates.

 Enqueue the tuned experiment.
 Do the following:

 - In the Trains Web-App (UI), experiments table, right click the experiment

 - If the queue is not Default, in the queue list, select Default.

 - Click ENQUEUE.
 The experiment's status becomes Pending.
 When the worker fetches the experiment from the queue, the status becomes Running, and you can view its progress in the info panel.
 When the status becomes Completed, go to the next step.

 Step 6.
 Compare the experiments

-- In the Trains Web-App, on the Projects page, click the examples project.
+- In the Trains Web-App (UI), on the Projects page, click the examples project.

-- In the experiments table, select the checkboxes for our two experiments, Tensorflow mnist with summaries example and Clone Of Tensorflow mnist with summaries example.
+- In the experiments table, select the checkboxes for our two experiments (

 The experiment comparison window is organized in the following tabs: